sherpal8/knex-practise-pluralSight/README.md

 # knex-practise-pluralSight

-This is a project to further improve on my understanding of how Knex works.
-Tutorial code-along from Plural Sight - an online learning modality.
+This is a project to further improve on my understanding instantiating databases, creating schemae and populating them.
+In addition, used Knex.js to retrieve data and to debug.
+PluralSight used as guide.

-I further familiarised myself with the use of sqlite3, and how to initialise an sqlite3 database, as well as to populate the sqlite3 database using the DB Browser application.
-I also created a database in PG using psql.
+sqlite3: Initialised an sqlite3 database.
+Populated the sqlite3 database using the DB Browser application.

+postgreSQL: Created identical database & schema in PQ.
+PSQL used to populate scheme.

-I also learnt to utilise prettyjson to improve the appearance of the data on the terminal.
+prettyjson: Utilised improve the appearance of the data on the terminal.

+treeize: Used to immprove structure of data presented on the terminal.

+Use of config files and .gitignore.